 Recent Posts in the old design offered many useless options to users.
 Included in the listings were names of the author, a strange bubble that may or may not link to the comments of the post (there wasn’t really a way for a user to know on first glance), and links to several different categories of the blog — which were NEVER used by a typical viewer.
 The new design addressed these hindrances in one of the best ways to approach useless features: get rid of them.

 In addition to the featured and latest posts shown on the homepage, an additional column that showcased the most popular tutorials was added, offering an even wider selection of articles to choose from for newcomers, and frequent viewers.
+These changes improved the number of pageviews on the site, by ensuring users could see how much content was available.

 To Subscribe, or not to Subscribe?

 In a similar fashion, the subscription methods and RSS were not what users expected them to be on the old Tutorial9.net.
 Rather than placement though, it was really a poor paint job that made all the difference.
-In place of the standard orange RSS icon, the old design featured a HUGE dark blue RSS icon, and the only apparent way to subscribe was by email (standard RSS subscriptions could be reached by clicking the feedburner icon, but who could be expected to know that on first glance?)
+In place of the standard orange RSS icon, the old design featured a HUGE dark blue RSS icon, and the only apparent way to subscribe was by email (standard RSS subscriptions could be reached by clicking the Feedburner icon, but who could be expected to know that on first glance?)

-Yes, space was minimized in the redesign of Tutorial9 when it came to subscriptions and RSS, but what really made all the difference was the bright orange RSS icon that users look for along with quick, identifiable options for subscription types/methods.
+Space was minimized in the redesign of Tutorial9 when it came to subscriptions and RSS, but what really made all the difference was the bright orange RSS icon that users look for along with quick, identifiable options for subscription types/methods.

 Improving the Post Page